PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Results

 To quantify experimental uncertainty in the invasive CFR measurements, a nonparametric bootstrap approach was employed.
 Given three repeated measurements at rest and three during hyperemia, all possible replacement combinations were enumerated for each condition (i.e., $3^3 = 27$ bootstrap samples per state).
 For each bootstrap realization, CFR was computed as the ratio of the mean hyperemic to the mean resting values.
 This resulted in $27 \times 27 = 729$ bootstrap CFR estimates per patient, from which the invasive CFR mean and the standard deviation of the sample were computed.
 This approach captures the uncertainty arising from finite repeated measurements, while preserving the dependence structure inherent to the CFR calculation.

-The PUNCH estimates demonstrated a strong association with invasive measurements, with a Spearman rank correlation of $\rho = 0.76$ ($p = 0.004$).
-Ordinary least squares (OLS) regression yielded an $R^2$ of 0.81, indicating that a substantial proportion of the variance in invasive CFR was explained by the PUNCH predictions (Fig.~\ref{fig:clinical}B).
+The PUNCH estimates demonstrated a strong association with invasive measurements, with a Spearman rank correlation of $\rho = 0.89$ ($p < 0.000001$).
+Ordinary least squares (OLS) regression yielded an $R^2$ of 0.79, indicating that a substantial proportion of the variance in invasive CFR was explained by the PUNCH predictions (Fig.~\ref{fig:clinical}B).

 To assess agreement while accounting for measurement error in both modalities, Deming regression was performed.
-This analysis produced a slope of 1.01 and an intercept of $-0.49$ (PUNCH $= 1.01 \times$ Invasive $- 0.49$), consistent with near-unity proportionality and minimal systematic deviation across the observed CFR range.
-For comparison, the OLS regression resulted in a slope of 0.91 and an intercept of $-0.15$ ($p < 0.001$).
-The mean difference between PUNCH and invasive CFR was -0.4837 , while the mean relative difference was -16.58\%.
+This analysis produced a slope of 0.83 and an intercept of $0.11$ (PUNCH $= 0.83 \times$ Invasive $+ 0.11$), consistent with near-unity proportionality and minimal systematic deviation across the observed CFR range.
+For comparison, the OLS regression resulted in a slope of 0.75 and an intercept of $0.3$ ($p < 0.000001$).
+The mean difference between PUNCH and invasive CFR was -0.3132 , while the mean relative difference was -11.43\%.

-The agreement was further evaluated using the Bland--Altman analysis (Fig.~\ref{fig:clinical}C).
-The mean difference between PUNCH and invasive CFR was $-0.45$ , with a standard deviation of 0.75.
-The corresponding 95\% limits of agreement ranged from $-1.91$ to $1.02$, and all 12 cases fell within these limits.
-Relative difference analysis revealed a mean bias of $-15.6\%$ (SD $\pm 25.5\%$), with 9 of 12 cases (75\%) within $\pm 20\%$ agreement (Fig.~\ref{fig:clinical}C).
+The agreement was further evaluated by Bland--Altman analysis (Fig.~\ref{fig:clinical}C).
+The mean difference between PUNCH and invasive CFR was $-0.3132$ , with a standard deviation of 0.48.
+The corresponding 95\% limits of agreement ranged from $-1.25$ to $0.63$, and all 20 cases fell within these limits.
+Relative difference analysis revealed a mean bias of $-11.43\%$ (SD $\pm 20.4\%$), with 10 of 20 cases (50\%) within $\pm 20\%$ agreement (Fig.~\ref{fig:clinical}C).
 Collectively, these findings indicate a modest negative bias, reflecting a tendency toward lower CFR estimates relative to invasive measurements.
-It should be noted that bolus thermodilution has been reported to yield systematically higher CFR values than continuous thermodilution \cite{van2023comparison, schuurman2023continuous, van2023agreement}.
-This methodological tendency toward higher CFR may contribute, in part, to the modest negative bias observed when comparing PUNCH estimates to CFR values measured using bolus thermodilution.
+It should be emphasized that bolus thermodilution has been reported to yield systematically higher CFR values than continuous thermodilution, although both methods are, in principle, measuring identical physiological variables \cite{gallinoroReproducibilityBolusContinuous2023,jansenContinuousBolusThermodilutionDerived2023,fawazComparisonBolusContinuous2024}.
+The methodological tendency of bolus thermodilution toward higher CFR may contribute to the modest negative bias observed between PUNCH estimates and bolus thermodilution CFR values.